Title I Overview:

 Targeted Assistance Program:

-Schools with a poverty rate lower that 40% (or schools that have chosen not to implement a school-wide program) are eligible to implement the targeted assistance program.
-Targeted assistance schools employ staff that is paid with Title I funds, whose primary focus is to serve those students who are of most academic need or are at most risk of failing to meet the Indiana Academic Standards.
-There are numerous assessments used to determine which students are eligible to participate in the targeted assistance program and services may be provided within intervention, after-school tutoring or other supplemental services determined by the individual targeted assisted school.
+Schools with a poverty rate lower that 40% (or schools that have chosen not to implement a school-wide program) are eligible to implement a targeted assistance program.
+Targeted assistance schools employ staff that is paid with Title I funds, whose primary focus is to serve students who are academically at-risk.
+There are numerous assessments used to determine which students are eligible to participate in the targeted assistance program and services may be provided within intervention, after-school tutoring and/or other supplemental services determined by the individual targeted assisted school and administration.

-Schools in EACS that are Targeted Assistance schools:
+School in EACS that is Targeted Assistance school: